 This second course in the two course series for students in the Spanish/English Health Care Interpretation Support Area will focus on aspects of interpretive theory and practice drills and simulations designed to approximate as closely as possible the challenges faced by medical interpreters.
 These simulations will incorporate sight, consecutive, and simultaneous interpretation drills from English to Spanish and vice-versa.
 These simulations will expose the student to a variety of interpreting settings that they might encounter: hospitals, clinics, doctors' offices, mental health facilities, etc. They will use their developing expertise in Spanish health care terminology and their awareness of cultural issues in health care to analyze and respond to the interpretive issues raised in these settings.

 Prerequisite(s): SPI-210 completed.
-Students will be required to complete a minumum of 8 hours of job shadowing outside of the regularly scheduled class time during the semester.
+Other information: Students will be required to complete a minumum of 8 hours of job shadowing outside of the regularly scheduled class time during the semester.

 SPI-350 Ethics of Health Care Interpretation (3 credits)